grigorii-horos/proxy/README.md

 HTTP Proxy -> 127.0.0.1 10000

-Also use this proxy for HTTPS -> Select
+Also you can use this proxy for HTTPS -> Select

 ## Run Proxy